Things to Do in Oslo with Kids

 Days of School Missed: Zero (summer break)

-Ways To Bring the Cost Down: Oslo is expensive, however we didn’t spend more than $120 for the entire two days.
+Ways To Bring the Cost Down: Oslo is expensive, with or without children, however we didn’t spend more than $120 for the entire two days.
 My friend treated us to dinner our first night – the grilling at Sognsvann.
 On our second day we bought a pizza at Peppes that was big enough for both lunch and dinner.
 The hotel was free using points, and it included breakfast.
 The Norway-Sweden football tickets were only $40 or so because of a child discount.
 And VisitOSLO provided us with Oslo Passes.
 If we had paid for the Oslo Passes it would have added $91 – not a lot given the pass benefits, and we would have paid more buying all tickets piecemeal.